-- Makes day-to-day decisions regarding tasks in accordance with agreed actions and identified outcomes, oversees visitors onsite adhere to policies and procedures, and where required consults with the Marine Park Manager on existing policy, procedures, compliance and educational programs. - Communicates directly with stakeholders, councils, government agencies and others to make independent decisions that are consistent with current legislation, policy and guidelines. - Decisions and comments on sensitive, complex or contentious issues are referred to the Marine Park Manager for advice or to confirm a particular approach.
+- Makes day-to-day decisions regarding tasks in accordance with agreed actions and identified outcomes and where required consults with the Marine Park Manager on existing policy, procedures, and programs. - Communicates directly with stakeholders, councils, government agencies and others to make independent decisions that are consistent with current legislation, policy and guidelines. - Decisions and comments on sensitive, complex or contentious issues are referred to the Marine Park Manager for advice or to confirm an approach.